optimisedu/yt-dlp-.config/README.md

 Should work with no further steps but will print an error

 ## IMPORTANT LEGAL WARNING
-<strong>I DIDN'T CREATE YT-DLP - THIS IS A CONFIG FOR EDUCATIONAL PURPOSES ONLY.
-DOWNLOADS OF COPYRIGHTED MATERIAL IS ILLEGAL SO DO NOT ABUSE AND BE CAREFUL THAT YOU HAVE PERMISSION IF YOU USE THIS TO SCRAPE ANY PAGE!</strong>
-<strong>yt-dlp is a pentesting tool.
-I have no affiliation or connection with this open source project.</strong>
+I didn't create YT-DLP - This is a config for educational purposes only.
+Downlaods of copyrighted material is illegal so do not abuse.
+Be careful you have permission if you are using tools which scrape webpages!
+I have no affiliation with this open source project.

 Feel free to fork this repo, I would love to see how you modify this base config.

 #### Hypothetical Safety For Pentesters

 <code>
   --proxy |YOUR PROXY URL|
 </code>
 Not required but strongly advised.
 I have kept settings human.
 I suggest using a browser cookie/meta if you are using for this purpose

 #### Todo:

  - List useful cmds - tldr style
  - Add ffmpeg / other external pkgs for quality and wav/mp3 audio extraction
  - ytfzf suggested. implement fzy search params